“Safe Sleep” for those who need it most - Link Newspaper

 Background

 The Pandemic Response Package (“PRP”) comprises six initiatives aimed at addressing rising unsheltered homelessness in Surrey City Centre.
-The City, BC Housing, and Fraser Health are working in collaboration to implement the programming under the PRP that include program components falling within the mandates of the parties.
 The six initiatives under the PRP seek to address a range of health and safety impacts facing both people experiencing homelessness and the wider community as a result of rising homelessness.

 - The NOURISH SURREY initiative provides space for meal services and respite for people experiencing unsheltered homelessness in the City Centre area.